 The purpose of the MOU between TxDOT and TPWD is to define the process for coordinating transportation projects with the TPWD to facilitate the protection of the natural environment.
 It is found in Title 43, Part 1, Chapter 2, Subchapter G of the TAC.
 Early coordination with the TPWD was initiated for Alternatives 1-4 on 12/31/2020 and completed on 03/23/2021.
-Early coordination with TPWD will be re-initiated on the Recommended Preferred Alternative during the FEIS.
 Section 4.11 includes additional information about TPWD coordination for potential effects to threatened and endangered species.